NautilusTrader

 • data_type: An object with type_name, metadata, and optional identifier.

 • payload: The inner payload only (the result of CustomDataTrait::to_json parsed as a value).
-Registered deserializers receive only this value in from_json, so user structs can use any field names (including value) without conflicting with wrapper metadata.
+Registered deserializers pass only this value to from_json, so user structs can use any field names, including value, without conflicting with wrapper metadata.

-This envelope is produced by Rust CustomData serialization and consumed by DataRegistry when deserializing custom data from JSON.
+This envelope is produced by Rust CustomData serialization and consumed by the registry module when deserializing custom data from JSON.

 DataType